yuriy-srkt/amplitude-php/README.md

 ```

 ## Examples
-There are different types of library usages: from simple "one method call" to full featured OOP styled one.
+There are two types of library usage: simple "one method call" and full featured OOP styled one.
 ### Event tracking
 #### Create client
 ```php